Phone: (208) 705-5861

 Who can participate?

-Anyone 18 years and older.
-Youth participation may be allowed as well but that is up to each county academy coordinator.
-Please contact a county coordinator listed above to confirm.
+Anyone 14 years and older.
+Youth participation may be allowed to participate on county CERT teams as well but that is up to each county.

 Each year, East Idaho may be rocked by severe weather, winter storms, floods or flash floods, or by man-made disasters.
 The damage caused by a disaster affects everyone.
 Disasters can severely restrict and overwhelm emergency response resources, communications, transportation, and utilities; and leave individuals and neighborhoods cut off from outside emergency support.